-John Aldam Heaton was a designer and merchant of textiles, originally from Leeds, who moved to Woodbank in 1860/1861.
-Through his friendship with Rosetti, he made contact with the Morris firm and supplied it with a variety of fabrics.
+John Aldam Heaton (1830 - 1897) was a wool and textile manufacturer in Bradford.
+In 1860 he moved to Woodbank, an ancient farm near Harden, Bingley, in Yorkshire.
+Heaton invited Rossetti to paint a portrait of Ellen, his wife, and the artist stayed with them at Woodbank for a month between November and December 1861 to carry out the commission.
+The portrait, known as Regina Cordium (Queen of Hearts), a portrait of Mrs Ellen Heaton, subsequently formed the basis of this stained glass window for the house.
+Through his friendship with Rosetti, Heaton made contact with the Morris firm and supplied it with a variety of fabrics.
 Heaton was also instrumental in securing a number of other stained glass commisions for the firm.
-When the Heaton's left the Woodbank House in Harden, Yorkshire in 1876, they took the glass with them.
+When the Heatons left the Woodbank House in 1876, they took the glass with them.
 The panels were returned to the house in 1952 but then removed again and put in storage before being sold to the Gallery.